 According to the Los Angeles Times> the registration system for buying badges will be a lot less glitchy and have less system crashes occur, which helps regulate the large amount of people who go on the website at once to purchase badges.

 The prices for badges are available on Comic-Con’s website and many weren’t surprised to see that prices have gone up since last year.
 Thursday-Saturday badges are $45 (up from $42) while Sunday badges are now $30 (up from $24).

 With over 100,000 people who attend San Diego’s Comic-Con every year, there needed to be a change in the way in which the chaos of buying badges was handled.
-Hopefully the new changes to the system will allow for a smoother buying process.
+Hopefully the new changes to the system will allow for a more smooth buying process.

 Amanda is a cosplaying Disney loving, comic-book reading, video-game playing nerd who has been writing articles and covering events for The Celebrity Cafe for almost two years!
 She is a graduate from Sonoma State University and is currently living in Los Angeles working in the entertainment industry.